aosabook/500lines/template-engine/chapter.md

 and join them together to produce the page.
 Dynamic data would be inserted with string substitution of some sort.
 Some of our dynamic data is repetitive, like our lists of products.
-This means we'll have chunks of HTML that repeat, so those would have to be handled separately and combined with the rest of the page.
+This means we'll have chunks of HTML that repeat, so those will have to be handled separately and combined with the rest of the page.

 Producing our toy page in this way might look like this: